 Suspected hazardous area (SHA) – An area where there is reasonable suspicion of mine/ERW contamination on the basis of indirect evidence of the presence of mines/ERW.

 Technical survey (TS) – The collection and analysis of data, using appropriate technical interventions, about the presence, type, distribution, and surrounding environment of mine/ERW contamination, in order to define better where mine/ERW contamination is present, and where it is not, and to support land release prioritization and decision-making processes through the provision of evidence.
 Technical survey activities may include visual search, instrument-aided surface search, and shallow- or full sub-surface search.

 Unexploded cluster submunitions – Submunitions that have failed to explode as intended, becoming unexploded ordnance.

 Unexploded ordnance (UXO) – UXO refers to munitions that were designed to explode but for some reason failed to detonate.

-Victim – The individual killed or injured by a mine/ERW explosion (casualty), his or her family, and community.
+Victims – individuals killed or injured by a mine/ERW explosion (casualty), their family, and community.

 Victim assistance – Victim assistance includes, but is not limited to, data collection and needs assessment, emergency and continuing medical care, physical rehabilitation, psychological support and social inclusion, economic inclusion, and laws and public policies to ensure the full and equal integration and participation of survivors, their families, and communities in society.